alexisespinosa-uptake/OpenFOAMContainers/Documentation/Usage/ComparingPerformance.md

 localHost> tail -15 log.pimpleFoam.foundation-7.docker.internal | grep Time
 ExecutionTime = 924.32 s  ClockTime = 936 s
 ```
+#### Foundation's OpenFOAM-7 Singularity container interactive: run in parallel with internal OpenMPI

+###### Porting of the Foundation's OpenFOAM-7 original container into Singularity
 For the internal MPI run (OpenMPI) with Singularity of the OpenFOAM-7 foundation container.
 First create the definition file "Singularity.foundation.def":

 ```Singularity